-Professional commercial cleaning companies are well versed in the proper care of a variety of common surface materials and will help to extend the useful lifespan of your facility’s assets.
+Professional commercial cleaning companies are well-versed in the proper care of a variety of common surface materials and will help to extend the useful lifespan of your facility’s assets.

 Commercial Cleaning Equipment

 Does your facility own a floor polishing machine or scrubber?
 Probably not.
 While you may have a vacuum and a mop on hand, chances are you do not have commercial-grade cleaning equipment.
-Commercial-grade vacuums, floor scrubbers, polishers, carpet cleaning machines, and other heavy-duty equipment is expensive to purchase and maintain.
+Commercial-grade vacuums, floor scrubbers, polishers, carpet cleaning machines, and other heavy-duty equipment are expensive to purchase and maintain.

-A qualified commercial cleaning company will have this equipment on-hand and will have trained staff that knows how to operate and maintain it.
+A qualified commercial cleaning company will have this equipment on hand and will have trained staff that knows how to operate and maintain it.